Textual Entailment is not a Better Bias Metric than Token Probability

 \subsection{WQ-NLI Baseline Results}

+Table~\ref{tab:baseline_nli_scores_all_metrics} shows the WQ-TP and WQ-NLI bias scores for raw and debiased models.
+First, we observe that on WQ-TP, newer models are not necessarily less biased than older models, despite increased safety and alignment efforts in recent models.
+Llama 3, Gemma, and Mistral have bias scores roughly comparable to BERT and RoBERTa.
+Qwen 3 is a notable exception to this trend: on WQ-TP, the 1.7B and 8B models are very close to unbiased, and the 4B model has a lower bias score than most other models.

-Table~\ref{tab:baseline_nli_scores} shows the WQ-TP and WQ-NLI bias scores for raw and debiased models.
-The key takeaway from these results is that TP bias scores are not a reliable predictor of NLI bias scores.
-Therefore, a model which scores well on a token probability bias evaluation may still display social biases in a downstream bias evaluation (such as WQ-NLI) or in a deployment context.
-Additionally, there are several cases (BERT Large, RoBERTa, GPT2) where models appear to be debiased according to the TP evaluation, but actually perform similarly or worse on the NLI evaluation.
-This suggests that token probability alone is not sufficient to determine whether a model has been sufficiently debiased.
+The key takeaway from the WQ-NLI results is that TP bias scores are not a reliable predictor of NLI bias scores.
+Therefore, a model which scores well on a token probability bias evaluation may still display social biases in a task-based bias evaluation (such as WQ-NLI) or in a deployment context.
+Examples of this phenomenon (\textbf{bold} in Table~\ref{tab:baseline_nli_scores_all_metrics}) include GPT2 Medium, Qwen 3 1.7B, and Qwen 3 8B.
+Conversely, some models appear to be less biased according to NLI metrics but still show much more bias on TP bias metrics; examples (\textit{italicized} in Table~\ref{tab:baseline_nli_scores_all_metrics}) include most BERT and GPT2 models, as well as Llama 3.1 8B and Gemma 7B.